 Entirely student-run, DUCK Expeditions are offering you the opportunity to volunteer and travel in one of ten stunning destinations around the world next summer, in a team of 8-12 Durham students.
 Whether caring for rescued elephants in Thailand, teaching kids in Cambodia, running extra-curricular for street kids in Peru, bonding with orang-utans in Borneo or climbing Kilimanjaro - there’s many more opportunities available and there really is something for everyone.
-For summer 2018, we’re adding two new and exciting expeditions: to Romania and to Nepal, including a trek through the Himalayas.
+For summer 2018, we’re adding two new and exciting expeditions: to Tanzania and to Nepal, including a trek through the Himalayas.
 A once in a lifetime experience, wouldn’t you love to join in, and give both time and money to great international causes?

 DUCK EXPEDS: THE facTS

 - teams of 8-12 students - including one leader (selected, already completed at least one DUCK Exped) and a deputy leader

 - 10 amazing destinations - check out the tabs

 - 4-6 weeks of incredible experiences, and a lifetime of memories